Note: related to this subject, you may also be interested in our page about unwanted fat, which explains more about the types of fat we can remove.

 Thus, our best options for Surrey cellulite treatments include:

-- truSculpt® iD, to ‘warm sculpt’ fat and tighten skin with radio frequencies.
+- truSculpt® iD, to ‘warm sculpt’ fat and tighten skin with radio frequencies (this is not a direct cellulite treatment but may help by way of fat reduction and skin tightening).

 - ThermiRF®, to tighten skin with radio wave technology.